autowarefoundation/autoware.universe/docs/design/software_architecture/Vehicle/Vehicle.md

 To achieve the above use case, the vehicle stack requires the following conditions.

-### Speed control with desired velocity or acceleration (for type A)
+### Vehicle control with desired steering and velocity/acceleration (for type A)

-- The vehicle can be controlled by the target velocity or acceleration.
+- The vehicle can be controlled in longitudinal direction by the target velocity or acceleration.
-- The input vehicle command includes target velocity or acceleration.
+- The vehicle can be controlled in lateral direction by the target steering.
 - The output to the vehicle includes desired velocity or acceleration in a vehicle-specific format.

-### Speed control with the desired throttle and brake pedals (for type B)

-- The vehicle can be controlled by the target throttle and brake pedals.
-- The input vehicle command includes target throttle and brake pedals for the desired speed.
-- The output to the vehicle includes desired throttle and brake pedals in a vehicle-specific format.
+- The output to the vehicle includes desired steering in a vehicle-specific format.

-### Steering control with the desired steering angle and/or steering angle velocity
+### Vehicle control with the desired actuation command (for type B)

-- The vehicle can be controlled by the target steer angle and/or steering angle velocity.
+- The vehicle can be controlled in longitudinal direction by the specific target command (e.g. accel/brake pedal)
-- The input vehicle command includes the target steering angle and/or target steering angle velocity.
+- The vehicle can be controlled in lateral direction by the specific target command (e.g. steering torque)
-- The output to the vehicle includes the desired steering angle and/or steering angle velocity in a vehicle-specific format.
+- The output to the vehicle includes desired target command in a vehicle-specific format.

 ### Shift control